Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Signs of Adderall Addiction

 Repeated abuse of stimulant drugs can lead to addiction.
 Through repeated exposure, the brain becomes accustomed to having a certain amount of the drug at all times.
 Furthermore, it becomes tolerant of its effects.
-This leads a person to increase the amount of Adderall they are using.
+This leads a person to increase the amount they are using.

 Once the brain has become accustomed to having Adderall at all times to function normally, brain chemistry changes.
 The brain’s reward centre recognises it as the primary source of rewarding brain chemicals and prioritises it above other life-enhancing activities.
-When this happens, a person will be driven to seek and consume Adderall regardless of the risks or possible consequences.
+When this happens, a person will be driven to seek and consume Adderall regardless of the risks involved or the possible consequences.

 Signs of Adderall addiction include: